TBau23/messageAI/ai_planning/epic2_tasks.md

 ---

-## Task 7: Translate Received Messages on Demand
+## Task 7: Translate Received Messages on Demand ✅ COMPLETE

 **Goal:** User can tap "Translate" to see message in their language